Parent in the Operatory Policy

 Early Orthodontic Evaluation

 While Dr. Matt is not an orthodontist (a dental specialist who puts “braces” on patients), it is his job to assess the growth and development of every child’s jaw during their periodic exam and to refer them to the orthodontist when treatment is recommended.
 The majority of children do not receive orthodontic treatment until they have lost all of their baby teeth (usually around 10-13 years of age), but some kids would benefit from the placement of braces while they are in mixed dentition (they still have some baby teeth, but they also have some adult teeth; anywhere between 8 and 10 years of age).
-After examining your child, Dr. Matt may recommend your child receive orthodontic treatment and will refer them to a number of orthodontists he works closely with.
+After examining your child, Dr. Matt may recommend your child receive orthodontic treatment and will refer them to the orthodontist, Dr. Rosemarie Tan, at Big Island Smiles.

 It’s normal for children to habitually use a pacifier and or suck their thumbs when they’re younger, however it becomes problematic when they are still doing it after 3 years of age.
 Sucking on a thumb or pacifier past this age can dramatically affect the growth and development of a child’s jaw and even alter the appearance of their face.
 Dr. Matt may recommend the use of one of several different types of devices that can help your child quit their pacifier or thumb-sucking habit.